 We continue to monitor the ongoing COVID-19 global pandemic, which has resulted in travel and other restrictions to reduce the spread of the disease.
 To date, we have experienced only minor disruptions from the ongoing COVID-19 pandemic, including a brief delay in patient enrollment and recruitment in NORSE TWO in 2020 at the beginning of the pandemic due to local clinical trial site protocols designed to protect staff and patients.
-Given our current infrastructure needs and current strategy, we were able to transition to remote working with limited impact on productivity, as shelter-in-place and other types of local and state orders were imposed.
+Given our current infrastructure needs and current strategy, we were able to transition to remote working with limited impact on productivity.
 We have confirmed with the Ophthalmic Division of the FDA that it considers both approved and investigational treatments for sight-threatening conditions such as wet AMD not to be elective, and that as such they should continue during the COVID-19 restrictions.
 All clinical and chemistry, manufacturing and control, or CMC, activities are currently active.

-All three of our clinical trials required to support our March 2022 BLA submission are now complete.
-To date, we have not experienced any significant COVID-19 disruptions to patient follow-up in NORSE SEVEN, but the clinical trial protocol accounts for potential delayed or missed visits for any reason, including COVID-19 type interruptions.
-The FDA has provided guidance in the event of COVID-19 disruptions, and we intend to confer with the FDA and follow the appropriate guidance in the event that any of our ongoing or planned future clinical trials experience an unusually high number of delayed or missed patient visits due to COVID-19.
+All three of our clinical trials required to support our BLA submission are now complete.
+To date, we have not experienced any significant disruptions to patient follow-up in NORSE SEVEN, but the clinical trial protocol accounts for potential delayed or missed visits for any reason, including COVID-19 related interruptions.
+The FDA has provided guidance in the event of COVID-19 related disruptions, and we intend to confer with the FDA and follow the appropriate guidance in the event that any of our ongoing or planned future clinical trials experience an unusually high number of delayed or missed patient visits due to COVID-19.

 The safety, health and well-being of all patients, medical staff and our internal and external teams is paramount and is our primary focus.
-As the pandemic and its resulting restrictions evolve in jurisdictions across the country, we are aware that the potential exists for further disruptions to our projected timelines.
+As the pandemic evolves, we are aware that the potential exists for further disruptions to our projected timelines.
 We are in close communication with our clinical teams and key vendors and are prepared to take action should the pandemic worsen and impact our business in the future.